lmickes/pyWitness/manual/source/installation.rst

 Installing pyWitness
 --------------------

-Now you can install pyWitness in a couple different ways.
+Now you can install pyWitness in several ways.

 1. using miniconda (the easiest installation; good for novice users)
 2. using pip (if you already have python but not miniconda)